openstreams/wflow/doc/wf_DynamicFramework.rst

     endtime= 1995-02-28 00:00:00
     # required, base timestep of the model
     timestepsecs = 86400
+    fewsrun=0
+    #Indicates the model is running from Delft-FEWS or not

 If this section is not present and a runinfo.xml is also not used you will need to specify the number of timesteps using the -T option on the command line (for most models).

 Settings in the framework section